waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **New Agent Idea:** `Puzzle Solver Strategist Agent` to suggest next logical, non-repeating hypotheses for puzzles.
 - **New Agent/Tool Idea:** `Navigation Manager` to automate pathing, battle handling, and re-pathing.
 - **Process Improvement:** Add more rigorous testing of all tile mechanics to the 'Untested Mechanics & Hypotheses' section.
-- **Navigation Manager Agent/Tool (High Priority):** An agent or tool to automate the multi-step process of pathing, executing movement, handling random battle interruptions by running or fighting, and then automatically re-pathing to the original destination.